The information provided below is also available on the Pitcairn Islands Government Web Site

 The remoteness of Pitcairn Island, as well as its unique history and dramatic landscape, is part of the Island’s attraction as an adventure destination.
 But these features also present certain risks.
 Please read the following information carefully.

 Pitcairn is one of the most isolated Islands in the world.
-When you travel on board the Pitcairn Government’s dedicated Passenger/Shipping vessel, ‘MV Bravo Supporter’, you will be at sea for at least two nights before arriving at Pitcairn Island.
+When you travel on board the Pitcairn Government’s dedicated Passenger/Shipping vessel, ‘MV Silver Supporter’, you will be at sea for at least two nights before arriving at Pitcairn Island.
 There is no airport on the Island.
-When on the Island you will be at least two days sail from the nearest airport, in the Gambier Islands, where you will have boarded the Bravo Supporter.
+When on the Island you will be at least two days sail from the nearest airport, in the Gambier Islands, where you will have boarded the Silver Supporter.

 Although the Island has a functioning Medical Centre and qualified resident doctor, medical assistance is necessarily limited by the Island’s isolation.
 The Island itself is steep and rugged in parts.